 A landlord has the right to terminate a tenant and following the Housing Act 1988 they must follow certain procedures for giving notice.
 The current Coronavirus Regulations have temporarily amended these notice periods.
 Landlords are also entitled to include and exercise break clauses in ASTs.

 Before renting, a landlord must also obtain consents.
 These include, where relevant, consents from any:

 If a landlord is entering into an AST with the intention of renting a House in Multiple Occupation (HMO), a landlord will also need to ensure they obtain a HMO licence.
 The HMO licence requirements will vary between local authorities and landlords will need to apply to their local councils for a licence.

-Whilst there is no minimum term for an assured shorthold tenancy agreement but the minimum term is usually 6 or 12 months.
+There is no minimum period for an assured shorthold tenancy agreement but the minimum term is usually 6 or 12 months.
 At the end of the fixed term, an assured shorthold tenancy can have the option to convert into a rolling statutory periodic tenancy.
 Legislate's assured shorthold tenancy agreement can be configured to convert into a rolling periodic at the end of the initial fixed term.
 Alternatively a fixed term tenancy can be created without the option to convert into a periodic tenancy.
 A break clause can also be inserted if required.

 A landlord and letting agent will usually reserve a property once the holding deposit has been paid and circulate a tenancy agreement shortly afterwards.
 This means that you will need to sign the residential tenancy agreement before your prospective move-in date which can be as far as 1 year away or as soon as the next day.
 If you change your mind about signing the tenancy agreement, the landlord will be entitled to keeping the holding deposit which is capped to 1 week's rent.